Blog | Churches Care

 Struggles often make basic living even more difficult.
 That’s why having a supportive community in your life is so important.
 Your people can help you with food (bringing you food or groceries, cooking for you, or helping you cook), cleaning, childcare or babysitting, appointments (making appointments, reminding you of upcoming ones, going with you to them), finding professional help, and more.
 And the thing is, these people who love you so deeply would absolutely love to help you out with whatever you need.

-5 Ways to Cultivate a Supportive Community
+How to Cultivate a Supportive Community: 5 Ways

 Whew, let’s all take a deep breath.
 That was a lot of information, but it builds an important foundation for you to understand why support systems, and therefore creating them, are crucial to your well-being.